List of capitals in the United States: National capitals

-The west front of the current United States Capitol in Washington, D.C.

 The buildings in cities identified in the chart below served either as official capitals of the United States under the United States Constitution, or, prior to its ratification, sites where the Second Continental Congress or Congress of the Confederation met.
 The United States did not have a permanent capital under the Articles of Confederation.

 The U.S. Constitution was ratified in 1787, and gave the Congress the power to exercise "exclusive legislation" over a district that "may, by Cession of particular States, and the acceptance of Congress, become the Seat of the Government of the United States."
 The 1st Congress met at Federal Hall in New York.
 In 1790, it passed the Residence Act, which established the national capital at a site along the Potomac River that would become Washington, D.C.
 For the next ten years, Philadelphia served as the temporary capital.
 There, Congress met at Congress Hall.
 On November 17, 1800, the 6th United States Congress formally convened in Washington, D.C.
 Congress has met outside of Washington only twice since: on July 16, 1987, at Independence Hall in Philadelphia, to commemorate the 200th anniversary of ratification of the Constitution; and at Federal Hall National Memorial in New York on September 6, 2002, to mark the first anniversary of the September 11 attacks.
-Both meetings were ceremonial.